-The parasite Toxoplasma gondii can be passed from animals to humans, and can cause miscarriages, abortions, and illness in adults.
-Raw fed cats have greater presence of toxoplasma, and humans in the household can also catch it from contact with their food.
-As already discussed, the outbreak of tuberculosis was traced to a brand of raw pet food that used venison.
-It’s rare for tuberculosis to transmit from cat to human, but it is possible.
-In addition, cats that get TB are often recommended to be euthanized - in the recent outbreak, 83% of the cats were euthanized due to the severe nature of their illness and the risk of them passing it on to their owners.
+The parasite Toxoplasma gondii can be passed from animals to humans and cause miscarriages, abortions, and other illnesses in adults.
+Raw fed cats have a greater presence of toxoplasma, and humans in the household can also catch it from contact with raw cat food.
+The previously mentioned tuberculosis outbreak was traced to a brand of raw pet food that used venison.
+It's rare for tuberculosis to transmit from cat to human, but it is possible.
+In addition, cats that get TB are often euthanized - in the recent outbreak, 83% of the cats were euthanized due to the severe nature of their illness and the risk of passing it to their owners.

 Raw cat food: The verdict

 Unfortunately, most of the ‘benefits’ of raw cat food have not been proven.
-Or they are benefits that actually could be attributed to any high-quality wet food diet.
-This - along with the fact that there is growing evidence of the risks - means that vets tend to advise against feeding your cat raw food.
-This might change as more studies are completed and as raw food companies work out ways to make their food safer, but in the meantime we recommend staying clear.
-This is especially true if you have immunocompromised people in the house - the elderly, the very young, or people with chronic health conditions - as infection with Salmonella or E.coli can be serious and even fatal in these people.
+Or they are benefits that actually could be attributed to any high-quality wet food diet, rather than being unique to raw food.
+This, along with the fact that there is growing evidence of the risks, means that vets tend to advise against feeding your cat raw food.
+This might change as more studies are completed and as raw food companies work out ways to make their food safer, but in the meantime, we recommend staying clear.
+This is especially true if you have vulnerable or immunocompromised people in the house.
+The elderly, the very young, or people with chronic health conditions are most at risk since Salmonella or E.coli can be serious or even fatal in these people.

 How can I feed a raw diet to my cat safely?

-If you do decide you want to give raw feeding a go, there are a few things you can do to mitigate some of the raw feeding risks.
+If you decide you want to give raw feeding a go, you can do a few things to mitigate some of the raw feeding risks.

-As we’ve seen, many raw diets are not correctly balanced for nutrients - and even if they are, a lack of feeding trials means that the diet may have nutrients that aren’t bioavailable to the cat, but we don’t know that until cats start to suffer problems.
-Ensure that any diet you do buy comes from a large, well-known company that has formulated the diet to be complete and balanced.
-If you can find a company that has done, or is doing, feeding trials to prove their diet is safe - even better.
-Another way to mitigate the risk of unbalanced raw nutrition is not to feed it at every meal, but to alternate it with your cat’s normal diet so that they can get any vitamins or minerals they’re missing from their kibble or wet food.
-Do bear in mind though that cats can be fussy, and may not take to having their food alternated like this.
+As we’ve seen, many raw diets are not correctly balanced for nutrients - and even if they are, a lack of feeding trials means that the diet may have nutrients that aren’t bioavailable to the cat.
+The problem is that we don’t know that until cats start to suffer problems.
+So, to try to reduce the risk, you should ensure that any diet you do buy comes from a large, well-known company that has formulated the diet to be complete and balanced.
+If you can find a company that has done or is doing feeding trials to prove their diet is safe - even better.
+Another way to mitigate the risk of unbalanced raw nutrition is not to feed it at every meal but to alternate it with your cat's regular diet.
+This allows them to get any vitamins or minerals they're missing from their kibble or wet food.
+Do bear in mind, though, that cats can be fussy and may not take to having their food alternated like this.

-Safe storage and handling of raw food is essential to minimize the risk of you, your family, or your cats becoming ill.
-Most raw food is sent frozen.
-It’s best to have a dedicated freezer for the food so that any salmonella or other contamination doesn’t get to your food.
-Remember, freezers don’t kill all bacteria - they just slow it down.
-You’ll also need to defrost it - usually at fridge temperature - and again we recommend a covered container separate from your own refrigerated items.
+Safe storage and handling of raw food are essential to minimize the risk of you, your family, or your cats becoming ill.
+Most raw food is sent frozen, so it’s best to have a dedicated freezer for the food so that any salmonella or other contamination doesn’t pass to your food.
+Remember, freezers don't kill all bacteria - they just slow it down.
+You'll also need to defrost it - usually at fridge temperature - and again, we recommend a covered container separate from your own refrigerated items.
 Your cat should have a dedicated bowl, and any fork or spoon you use for portioning their food should be separate from your own.
 You should also have a good cleaning regime - the fork and bowl should be cleaned in very hot soapy water and food-safe, pet-safe sanitizer after each feed - remember that many sanitizers need to stay in contact with the dish for several minutes to work effectively.
 You will also need to wash your hands well after handling the food.

 Lastly, don’t forget that people in the house - or people your cat comes into contact with outside - will need to be religious about washing their hands if you feed your cat raw.
-Your cat will spread bacteria from the meat over their coat when they groom, and this can easily transfer to hands when they’re being petted.
+Your cat will spread bacteria from the meat over their coat when grooming, which can quickly transfer to hands when they're being petted.
 Children and elderly relatives should be particularly careful about touching the cat.

 After graduating as a veterinarian from the University of Nottingham, Dr Joanna Woodnutt went on to practice companion animal medicine in the Midlands.
 She quickly developed a love of consulting and helping clients with medical problems such as dermatology, behaviour and nutrition - anything that involved helping clients understand their pets better.
 Jo started writing about pet health in 2017, realising that it meant she could help even more pet parents.
 Since then, she has written for countless online and print publications and is a regular contributor for Edition Dog Magazine.
 Jo now lives in the Channel Islands with her husband Ian and terrier Pixie, and they are expecting their first child very soon.